September 15, 2019; revised November 13, 2019

 - We will focus on the progression of what happens due to the contact between cakkhu and rūpa (eyes and an external object in mundane terms.)
 Other types of contacts will lead to similar results.

-- The “kamma formation” step in the sutta starts with the next paragraph in the sutta.
+- As stated in the sutta, the “attachment” step starts with the next paragraph.
 Regarding the contact between cakkhu and rūpa, it says, “Cakkhuñca paṭicca rūpe ca uppajjati cakkhu viññāṇaṃ, tiṇṇaṃ saṅgati phasso.”
-(Note that each successive paragraph of the sutta adds the next step that the mind takes.)
+(Note that each successive paragraph of the sutta is the next step that the mind takes.)

 What is “tiṇṇaṃ saṅgati phasso”?